retflipper/DATA332_CountingCars/README.md

 - Mean: 31.05
 - Standard Deviation: 3.97
 - Outliers: 14, 15, 19, 21
-- This box & whisker plot displays the difference in speed from a driver's initial vs. their final read.
-The mean and median both being at or near zero respectively show that the presence of a speed sign may not deter drivers from lowering there speed.
+- The median is just over the speed limit of 30.
+The interquartile range is from 28-34, meaning 50% of the speeds fall within this range.
+A large portion of the IQR is above 30 mph, meaning most of the drivers were speeding.
+The right whisker ends at 41, further portraying that the data is skewed above the speed limit.
+Based on this, we can assume that the presence of a speed sign may not lead to drivers decreasing their speed.

 ## Boxplot with Differences in Speed
 <img src= 'Images/difference_boxplot.png'>